blepa/scratchpad/english/mark_tutor/20200109_npr_the_bubble_that_broke_kuwait.md

 In the early 1980s, Kuwait's unofficial stock market - run out of a parking garage on the site of an old camel market - was the third largest in the world, second only to the U.S and Japan.
 But then, in an instant, it all came crashing down, plunging Kuwait into a brutal recession that would last for nearly a decade.
 How is it thata simple financial innovation could create such vast wealth and such devastating chaos?
 And what can it teach us about the fundamental forces at the heart of modern captalism?

+Late 1970's - Kuwait's golden era - massive influx of oil money - big income from oil sales - become the financial center of the Middle East
+Official stock market was very tightly regulated

 ## Transcript ##
 CARDIFF GARCIA, HOST: